remix-run/remix/docs/guides/single-fetch.md

   - `headers.append` can be used to set the same header from both a parent and child handler
   - `headers.delete` can be used to delete a value set by a parent handler, but not a value set from a child handler

 Because Single Fetch supports naked object returns, and you no longer need to return a `Response` instance to set status/headers, the `json`/`redirect`/`redirectDocument`/`defer` utilities should be considered deprecated when using Single Fetch.
+These will remain for the duration of v2 so you don't need to remove them immediately.
+They will likely be removed in the next major version, so we recommend remove them incrementally between now and then.

 These utilities will remain for the rest of Remix v2, and it's likely that in a future version they'll be available via something like [`remix-utils`][remix-utils] (or they're also very easy to re-implement yourself).